 You could never say the town was quiet; all morning there was a ferment in the air, an aimless movement and congregation of natives in the street.
 But it was not before half-past one that a sudden hubbub of voices called us from the house, to find the whole white colony already gathered on the spot as by concerted signal.
-The Sans Souci was overrun with rabble, the stair and verandah thronged.
+The "Sans Souci" was overrun with rabble, the stair and verandah thronged.
 From all these throats an inarticulate babbling cry went up incessantly; it sounded like the bleating of young lambs, but angrier.
+In the road his royal highness (whom I young lambs, but angrier.
 In the road his royal highness (whom I had seen so lately in the part of butler) stood crying upon Tom; on the top step, tossed in the hurly-burly, Tom was shouting to the prince.
 Yet a while the pack swayed about the bar, vociferous.

-Then came a brutal impulse; the mob reeled, and returned, and was rejected; the stair showed a stream of heads; and there shot into view, through the disbanding ranks, three men violently dragging in their midst a fourth.
+was rejected; the stair showed a stream of heads; and there shot into view, through the disbanding ranks, three men violently dragging in their midst a fourth.
 By his hair and his hands, his head forced as low as his knees, his face concealed, he was wrenched from the verandah and whisked along the road into the village, howling as he disappeared.
 Had his face been raised, we should have seen it bloodied, and the blood was not his own.
 The courtier with the turban of frizzed hair had paid the costs of this disturbance with the lower part of one ear.